Juan Cabandié

 Juan Cabandié Alfonsín (born 16 March 1978) is an Argentine politician, human rights activist and teacher.
-A member of the Justicialist Party and a founding member of La Cámpora, a kirchnerist youth organization, Cabandié served two terms in the Argentine Chamber of Deputies before being named Minister of the Environment and Sustainable Development by President Alberto Fernández in 2019.
+A member of the Justicialist Party and a founding member of La Cámpora, a kirchnerist youth organization, Cabandié served two terms in the Argentine Chamber of Deputies before serving as Minister of the Environment and Sustainable Development by President Alberto Fernández from 2019 to 2023.

 Born in 1978 in the ESMA clandestine detention center, Cabandié is the son of two "desaparecidos", alleged political dissidents of the military dictatorship that ruled Argentina from 1976 to 1983.
 Raised under a false name by a family linked to the dictatorship, Cabandié discovered his true identity in 2004 with the help of the Grandmothers of the Plaza de Mayo, becoming the 77th grandchild to have their identity restored.

 Early life

 Juan Cabandié Alfonsín was born in March 1978 in the ESMA clandestine detention center, where his mother, Alicia Alfonsín (then aged 17), was being held in captivity after being kidnapped by the Armed Forces during the last military dictatorship of Argentina (1976–1983).
 She and Cabandié's father, Damián Abel Cabandié (aged 19) were taken from their homes by the military on 23 November 1977.
 Damián Abel Cabandié and Alicia Alfonsín remain "disappeared" to this day.

 The newborn Juan stayed with his mother during the first days of his life, following which he was taken by a non-commissioned officer and given to a Federal Police officer named Luis Falco, to be raised by him and his wife, Teresa Perrone, as their own child.
 Cabandié grew up unaware of his true parentage and identity under a false name.
 In Cabandié's own words, Falco's attitude towards him and the "lack of memories and records" in his family led him to doubt the veracity of his identity.